Symplectic geometry and spectral properties of classical and quantum coupled angular momenta: Symplectic invariants in the case

 This means that $\Lambda_0$ consists of two cylinders glued along $(0,0)$ on one end and along $\mathcal{C}$ on the other end.
-Therefore, $\Lambda_0$ is a torus pinched at $(0,0)$ (see Figure \ref{fig:pinched}); of course, we already knew it, since a focus-focus critical fiber is always a pinched torus (see for instance \cite[Proposition $6.2$]{VN}).
+Therefore, $\Lambda_0$ is a torus with a pinch at $(0,0)$ (see Figure \ref{fig:pinched}); of course, we already knew it, since a focus-focus critical fiber is always a pinched torus (see for instance \cite[Proposition $6.2$]{VN}).